 A key feature of modern industrial control systems is the streamlining of data collection so that the data can be contextualized and used to improve performance.

 In the past, manufacturers had their devices hardwired throughout a plant – and these systems are still in place at most plants today.

-But with wireless networks or connected devices, data can be collected more easily, and used in exciting new ways that move beyond simple HMI graphic representations and into preventative and predictive and prescriptive analysis.
+But with wireless networks or connected devices, data can be collected more easily, and used in exciting new ways that move beyond simple HMI graphic representations and into the preventative and predictive and prescriptive analysis.

 “One of the biggest limitations we have is our imagination,” said Krajewski.
 For example, a PLC might not be the best place to obtain the “big picture” information for a certain application.

 “If an operator sees falling output pressure on a pump and thinks knows the seal needs to be replaced while asking themselves – when was the last time that seal was maintained?
 That information is not in the PLCs.
 Do we have any spares in inventory?
 That information is not in the PLC.”

 Indeed, PLCs are powerful tools that now incorporate office-centric communications protocols like SQL, MQTT and others, which helps with their integration into the Industry 4.0 strategy.

 The latest tools for data analysis, which include modelling, digital twins, correlation analysis and statistical process control, can provide ways to optimize production in real-time via artificial intelligence (AI), said Briccardi.

 In order to facilitate that analysis, control systems can move the data from machines directly to an on-premise or cloud database for analysis.
 Ideal performance targets/setpoints/recommendations are then fed back to the edge, either to operations, an operator or directly to the PLC.